There are three things which a serious blogger needs to think about.

 Sites running on the top-notch hosting providers in the world can be hacked if they are not properly configured.
 That is why some hosting providers like WordPress.com limit the amount of configuration you can do.
 Your flexibility is a bit limited with a premium hosting provider like WordPress.com – but your security is much enhanced.

 If you don’t want to use WordPress as your blogging software then there are two popular options – Weebly and Wix.
 Their prices are similar.
 Though each touts its unique selling proposition I don’t think those technical differences matter much.
 Your content and marketing will make the real difference.

 One thing to keep in mind is that Wix does not allow you to export your content – so if you want to move your site elsewhere after some time, you won’t be able to do it easily.
-Weebly allows you to export your site.
+As of now, Weebly allows you to export your site.

 Step by Step Guide?

 Where is the guide to actually do all this stuff – sign up for a domain name, choose a hosting provider and then sign up for a hosting provider?